Friends of Page Park

 A presentation was made to the Community Services Committee of South Gloucestershire Council by the Friends of Barrs Court showing what had been achieved by the group when working with the council.
 This led us to ask for the same arrangement to be made for Page Park.
 Other areas made the same request and with the support of a group of residents there was almost a year of campaigning before our request was accepted.

 A meeting was held to set up the group in 1999 and George Lillywhite was elected as the first Chair.
-When he resigned Shirley Potts acted as Chair for a few months before handing over to Lorna Carter –Stevens.
+When he resigned Shirley Potts acted as Chair for a few months before handing over to Lorna Carter–Stevens.
 A great deal of progress has been made since then.
 Funding has been raised for a number of projects including the replacement of the Garden for the Disabled by an accessible Sensory Garden, a new aviary, new play equipment and the restoration of the Edwardian bandstand.
 More recently we've had brilliant success with our fundraising bids with the Heritage Lottery Fund and the Postcode Lottery.
-A new cafe and restored clock tower are due in the summer of 2017!
+A new cafe and restored clock tower were delivered in the summer of 2018 and the work of the HLF Project continues today.

 The Group has been able to organise a number of consultation exercises involving most sections of the public, thus promoting a sense of ownership of the park.
 There has been an increase in the use of the park as a community space particularly during events like the Centenary celebration, the Armed Forces Day, the jubilee celebrations and the grand bandstand opening concert.
 We are particularly grateful to the members who work in the park and those who organise active support from the local schools and other groups